Oldhill Community School FAQs

 How will a merger affect children at Oldhill Community School with special educational needs?
 Will they receive the support they need?

-The council will work with schools and families to ensure that children with SEND, with or without Education, Health & Care plans (EHCPs), including those who attend the additional resource provision (more details below) continue to receive high quality, suitable provision that meets their needs.
+The council will work with schools and families to ensure that children with SEND, with or without Education, Health & Care plans (EHCPs), including those who attend the additional resource provision for children with autism, continue to receive high quality, suitable provision that meets their needs.
 EHCP applications that are in process will continue to be assessed with support from the plan coordinators.

 Is the merger going to affect school uniforms?